-In our last blog post, we talked about options to try when you’re on the road to divorce.
-In this blog post, we’ll discuss some of the nitty-gritty of the divorce process in relation to custody issues.
-Petrelli Previtera, LLC is a top-rated family law firm located in Highlands Ranch.
+When you’re on the road to divorce, you likely have questions about the divorce process and questionsin relation to custody issues.
+Petrelli Previtera, LLC is a top-rated family law firm located in Denver Colorado.
 We help with all family law related issues, including divorce, mediation, child custody, and child support.
-We listen to your needs, and do our best to get you what you want out of the divorce process.
+We listen to your needs, and do our best to get you what you want from the divorce process.
 Below, we’ll discuss more custody issues in detail.
 Contact us today!

 CUSTODY ISSUES IN COLORADO DIVORCES